 For general enquiries on food hygiene please contact the Food Hygiene Policy team by email.

-We provide business guidance on importing fishery products and bivalve molluscs from other EU countries is available on our website.
+We provide business guidance on importing fishery products and bivalve molluscs from third countries on our website.

-the Fish Health Inspectorate at the Centre for Environment, Fisheries and Aquaculture Science (CEFAS), provides information on importing live fish intended for human consumption from other EU countries on their website.
+The Fish Health Inspectorate at the Centre for Environment, Fisheries and Aquaculture Science (CEFAS), provides information on importing live fish intended for human consumption from third countries on their website.